tomjoht/learnapidoc/_docs/rest_api_specifications/step-by-step-openapi-tutorial/pubapis_openapi_step4_paths_object.md

 * `tags`: A group name to organize paths in the Swagger UI.
 Swagger UI will group endpoints under tag headings.
 * `summary`: A brief overview of the path.
 Swagger UI shows the summary next to the path name.
 Limit the summary to 5-10 words only.
 The display appears even when this section is collapsed.
 * `description`: A full description of the path.
 Include as much detail as you want.
 There's a lot of space in the Swagger UI for these details.
 CommonMark Markdown is allowed.
-* [`externalDocs`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#externalDocumentationObject) (object): Links to documentation for more information about the path.
+* [`externalDocs`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#externalDocumentationObject) (object): Links to documentation for more information about the path.
 * `operationId`: A unique identifier for the path.
-* [`parameters`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameterObject) (object): Parameters accepted by the path.
-Does not include request body parameters, which are instead detailed in the `requestBody` object.
-The `parameters` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that contains a pointer to the description in the `components` object (this is explained in [Step 5: The components object](pubapis_openapi_step5_components_object.html)).
+* [`parameters`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#parameterObject) (object): Parameters accepted by the path.
+Does not include request bodies, which are instead detailed in the [`requestBody` object]().
+The `parameters` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#requestBodyObject) that contains a pointer to the description in the `components` object (this is explained in [Step 5: The components object](pubapis_openapi_step5_components_object.html)).
-* [`requestBody`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#requestBodyObject) (object): The request body parameter details for this path.
-The `requestBody` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that contains a pointer to the description in the `components` object (explained in [step 5](pubapis_openapi_step5_components_object.html)).
+* [`requestBody`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#requestBodyObject) (object): The request body details for this path.
+The `requestBody` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#referenceObject) that contains a pointer to the description in the `components` object (explained in [step 5](pubapis_openapi_step5_components_object.html)).
 (You can find an example of a `requestBody` parameter in the [Swagger Petstore demo](https://petstore.swagger.io/#/pet/addPet).
-The `/pet` endpoint submits a request body parameter when adding a pet.
+The `/pet` endpoint submits a request body when adding a pet.
 Check out the `requestBody` YAML syntax in [petstore-expanded.yml](https://github.com/OAI/OpenAPI-Specification/blob/master/examples/v3.0/petstore-expanded.yaml) &mdash; look at `post` under `/pets`.
 Also see [Describing Request Body](https://swagger.io/docs/specification/describing-request-body/).)
-* [`responses`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#responsesObject) (object): Responses provided from requests with this path.
-The `responses` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that contains a pointer to the description in the `components` object.
-Responses use standard [status codes](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#http-status-codes).
+* [`responses`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#responsesObject) (object): Responses provided from requests with this path.
+The `responses` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#referenceObject) that contains a pointer to the description in the `components` object.
+Responses use standard [status codes](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#http-status-codes).
-* [`callbacks`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#callbackObject) (object): Callback details to be initiated by the server if desired.
+* [`callbacks`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#callbackObject) (object): Callback details to be initiated by the server if desired.
 Callbacks are operations performed after a function finishes executing.
-The `callbacks` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#referenceObject) that contains a pointer to the description in the `components` object.
+The `callbacks` object can also include a [reference object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#referenceObject) that contains a pointer to the description in the `components` object.
 * `deprecated`: Whether the path is deprecated.
 Omit unless you want to indicate a deprecated field.
 Boolean.
-* [`security`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#securityRequirementObject) (object): Security authorization method used with the operation.
+* [`security`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#securityRequirementObject) (object): Security authorization method used with the operation.
 Include this object at the path level only if you want to overwrite the `security` object at the root level.
 The name is defined by the `securitySchemes` object in the `components` object.
 More details about this are provided in the [security object](pubapis_openapi_step6_security_object.html).
-* [`servers`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#serverObject) (object): A servers object that might differ from the [global `servers` object](pubapis_openapi_step3_servers_object.html) for this path.
+* [`servers`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#serverObject) (object): A servers object that might differ from the [global `servers` object](pubapis_openapi_step3_servers_object.html) for this path.

 Each of the above hyperlinked properties that say "(object)" contain additional levels.
 Their values aren't just simple data types like strings but are rather objects that contain their own properties.

 {: .tip}
-You'll undoubtedly need to consult the [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) to see what details are required for each of the values and objects here.
+You'll undoubtedly need to consult the [OpenAPI spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) to see what details are required for each of the values and objects here.
 I can't replicate all the details you need, nor would I want to.
 I'm just trying to introduce you to the OpenAPI properties at a surface level.

 Let's add a skeleton of the operation object details to our existing code: